top of page

 BIOGRAPHY

-During her 9 years of association with the Glendale Symphony Orchestra, Ms. Tsui carried on the tradition of the orchestra established by her preceding Music Directors and guests – Carmen Dragon, Lalo Schifrin, John Williams, Henry Mancini and Andre Previn.
-Since appearing as both conductor and soloist with the International Chamber Orchestra in 1997, Ms. Tsui has conducted worldwide both symphonic and operatic repertoire.
-She was invited to guest conduct the famed Sofia Philharmonic, the Congress Orchestra of St. Petersburg Philharmonic Society of Russia, the National Symphony Orchestra of Mexico, Slovakia State Philharmonic and the Stara Zagora State Opera House in Bulgaria, among others.
+Since appearing as both conductor and soloist in 1997 with the International Chamber Orchestra in Beverly Hills California, Ms. Tsui has conducted worldwide both symphonic and operatic repertoire.
+She has led the famed Sofia Philharmonic, the Congress Orchestra of St.Petersburg Philharmonic Society of Russia, the National Symphony Orchestra of Mexico, Slovakia State Philharmonic, and the Stara Zagora State Opera House in Bulgaria, among others.

 bottom of page